Uncharted Waters: Selling a New Product Robustly

+My setup builds on the monopoly model of \cite{az16} but highlights a different search-deterrence channel: information provision. \cite{wang2017advertising}, \cite{feng2024monopoly}, \cite{koessler2024sources}, and \cite{pham2025discriminatory} study related information-based channels.
+In these papers, as in \cite{bicc}, the buyer searches for information about the seller's own product.
+Unlike in \cite{bicc}, however, the search cost remains fixed, and the seller deters search by providing information that reduces the value of learning more about the product.
+In my model, by contrast, the buyer's search is over outside options.
+Information deters search by making immediate purchase attractive enough for the buyer to forgo inspecting those alternatives.

-At a higher level, this paper lies at the intersection of two strands of literature: robust monopoly pricing, and monopoly pricing with information provision and consumer search.
-Unlike existing work on robust monopoly pricing,\footnote{Representative contributions in this literature include (this list is by no means exhaustive) \cite{bs08,bs11}, \cite*{carrasco2018optimal}, \cite{d18s}, \cite{hk20}, and \cite{cz22}.
-For a recent survey on robust contracting, see \cite{carroll2019robustness}.} in my model the unquantifiable uncertainty is not about the buyer's valuation for the seller's product, but about the buyer's outside option distribution.
-Moreover, the seller also controls how much information to provide, allowing me to study the interaction between price and information. \cite{ar06}, \cite{wang2017advertising}, \cite{lyu2023information}, and \cite{koessler2024sources} study pricing and information provision by a monopolist selling a search good.
-In contrast, this paper focuses on experience goods.
+At a higher level, this paper lies at the intersection of two literatures: robust monopoly pricing and monopoly pricing with information provision and consumer search.
+The latter includes \cite{ar06} and \cite{lyu2023information}, in which purchase requires search and search deterrence therefore does not arise, as well as the information-based search-deterrence papers discussed above.
+Existing work on robust monopoly pricing typically studies uncertainty about the buyer's value for the seller's own product.\footnote{Representative contributions in this literature include \cite{bs08,bs11}, \cite{carrasco2018optimal}, \cite{d18s}, \cite{hk20}, and \cite{che2025robustly}.
+For a recent survey of robust contracting, see \cite{carroll2019robustness}.} Here, the seller is instead uncertain about the buyer's outside-option distribution.
+Because the seller also chooses what information to provide, the robustness concern shapes the joint design of price and information provision.